ColleagueRiley/X11-Drag-n-Drop/README.md

 ```

 # Step 4 (Get XDnD drop data via ClientMessage and end the interaction)
-Now we can recive the converted selection from the `SlectionNotify` event
+Now we can receive the converted selection from the `SlectionNotify` event

 ```c
 case SelectionNotify: {
 ```

-To do this, first make sure the property that was converted was the XdndSelection.
+To do this, first, make sure the property that was converted was the XdndSelection.

 ```c
 /* this is only for checking for drops */